 c.
 Matthew A. Hunter, an American chemist, used titanium to reduce TiCl to produce metal titanium with a purity of 99.9%.
 It was the first time that people had obtained pure titanium.

-Titanium sputtering target is a kind of titanium product made of metal titanium, and they are used in the sputter coating to produce titanium thin film.
-Simply speaking, there are two methods to make titanium sputtering target from metal titanium.
+Titanium sputtering target is a kind of titanium product made of the metal titanium, and it is used in the sputter coating to produce titanium thin film.
+Simply speaking, there are two methods to make titanium sputtering targets from metal titanium – casting and powder metallurgy.

 Casting: melt the raw material of a certain distribution ratio, pour the alloy solution into a mold to form an ingot, and finally machine it to become a sputtering target.
 The method is smelted and cast in a vacuum.